Table of Contents

 Wind and Turbulence

 Wind can be understood as the organized motion of air that arises when pressure gradients establish a preferred direction of flow.
-These gradients form when temperature and density fields evolve through adiabatic and latent-heating processes, which means that wind an expression of the thermodynamic structure beneath it.
-As the atmosphere adjusts toward equilibrium, air accelerates from regions of higher pressure toward lower pressure, and the resulting motion carries with it the imprint of every process that shaped the underlying temperature and moisture distribution.
+These gradients form when temperature and density fields evolve through radiative, adiabatic, and latent-heating processes, which means that wind an expression of the thermodynamic structure beneath it.
+As the atmosphere adjusts toward equilibrium, air accelerates from regions of higher pressure toward lower pressure, and the resulting motion carries with it the imprint of every process that formed the underlying temperature and moisture distribution.

 Source: community.wmo.int

 Turbulence forms when this organized motion becomes unstable at smaller scales.
 Any parcel that accelerates through a non-uniform environment encounters gradients in temperature, moisture, and momentum that disrupt its trajectory.
-These disruptions break the flow into eddies of many sizes, although the smallest eddies are governed by the same thermodynamic constraints that shape the dry and moist adiabatic pathways.
+These disruptions break the flow into whirls or eddies of many sizes, although the smallest eddies are governed by the same thermodynamic constraints that carve the dry and moist adiabatic pathways.
 Turbulence therefore represents a loss of coherence in the flow, since the parcel can no longer maintain a single relationship among pressure, density, temperature, and microphysical activity.

 Rotation

-When thermodynamic and microphysical couplings adjust the vertical structure of the atmosphere, they also change the environment in which rotation organizes itself.
+When thermodynamic and microphysical interactions adjust the vertical structure of the atmosphere, they also change the environment in which rotation organizes itself.
 Rotation is always present in the atmosphere in weak, disorganized form, but it rarely produces concentrated vortices.

 Source: Wikipedia